Riverside Homicide Defense Attorney

 Are you facing murder charges in Riverside County or San Bernardino County?

-If so, you could benefit from the aggressive advocacy of criminal defense lawyers you can trust — the Law Offices of Catherine A. Schwartz in Riverside.
-Contact the Law Offices of Catherine A. Schwartz to arrange your free initial consultation.
+If so, you could benefit from the aggressive advocacy of criminal defense lawyers you can trust — the Law Offices of Schwartz & Godbey in Riverside.
+Contact the Law Offices of Schwartz & Godbey to arrange your free initial consultation.
 Our number is 951-338-5962.
 We give prompt attention to your email message.
 Evening and weekend appointments are available by appointment.

 - Drug Sales and Possession